Top 50+ Embedded C Interview Questions and Answers

 Memory-mapped I/O is a technique used in embedded systems.
 In this technique, hardware peripherals are accessed using memory addresses as if they were regular memory locations.
 This allows programmers to interact with hardware peripherals using standard memory access instructions, simplifying hardware abstraction and device control.
 Memory-mapped I/O provides a unified interface for accessing peripherals, making embedded systems programming more intuitive and efficient.

-92. Discuss the challenges and considerations when designing and implementing low-power modes in Embedded C programming.
+92. What are the challenges in implementing low-power modes in Embedded C?

 Ans: